 Inside the museum, there is an exhibition on the last 100 years of Estonian history since the founding of an independent Estonian state.
 You can also visit other branches of the museum in other areas of Tallinn which showcase different exhibits including the Great Guild Hall in the Old Town.

-To round off your 3 days in Tallinn, get back on the bus you used to arrive and head to Pirita Beach if visiting during the warmer months.
+To round off your time in Tallinn, get back on the bus you used to arrive and head to Pirita Beach if visiting during the warmer months.
 Pirita Beach is a nice city beach that is a great place to have a relaxing afternoon.

 There is a forest you walk through behind the beach or even rent a sailboat or go windsurfing.
 There is also a long promenade you can walk along if you feel like being a bit more active!